michaelgreenacre/CODAinPractice/README.md

 **tellus_CoDA_script.R**: script for reproducing the analysis of the Tellus geochemical data set in Version 2 (essentially the same as before)

+**tellus.xrf.a.cation.txt**: Tellus cation data set

+**singlecell_CoDA_script.R**: script for reproducing the analysis of the single cell genetic data set in Version 2

+**SingleCell.RData**: R workspace containing all the data files for the single cell application in Section 6 of Version 2

   \
   **ARTICLE:** ***"GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data.
 A Workflow on Compositional Data Analysis in Lithogeochemistry"***, by Eric Grunsky, Michael Greenacre, and Bruce Kjarsgaard (2023).